AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 trans = glm::scale(trans, glm::vec3(0.5, 0.5, 0.5));
 ```

 First we scale the container by 0.5 on each axis and then rotate the container 90 degrees around the Z-axis.
-GLM expects its angles in radians so we convert the degrees to radians using the function `glm::radians`
+GLM expects its angles in radians so we convert the degrees to radians using the function `glm::radians`.
+Note that the textured rectangle is on the XY plane so we want to rotate around the Z-axis.
+Keep in mind that the axis that we rotate around should be a unit vector, soo be sure to normalize the vector first if you're not rotating around the X, Y,  or Z axis.
+Because we pass the matrix to each of GLM's functions, GLM automatically multiples the matrices together, resulting in a transformation matrix that combines all the transformations.

+The big question is: how do we get the transformation matrix to the shaders?
+We shortly mentioned before that GLSL also has a `mat4` type.
+So we'll adapt the vertex shader to accept a `mat4` uniform variable and multiply the position vector by the matrix uniform.